AlexanderStupnyk/rolify/README.md

 ### 3.2 Configure your resource models

-In the resource models you want to apply roles on, just add ``resourcify`` method.
+In the resource models you want to apply permissions on, just add ``resourcify`` method.
 For example, on this ActiveRecord class:

 ```ruby